 Sun Tan: A Reddish Tan Shade for summer sun tan.

-By 1930, at which time she describes herself as a department store buyer, O’Leary had developed the Covermark lotion and appears to be offering treatments through her apartment at 651 East Third Street in Pelham, and later at a studio at 11 West 42nd Street.
+By 1930 – at which time she describes herself as a department store buyer – O’Leary had developed the Covermark Lotion and was offering treatments through her apartment at 651 East Third Street in Pelham before moving to a studio at 11 West 42nd Street.
 Individuals would have been referred to her through friends, from dermatologists, or by word of mouth.

 Although she made a good deal of money from Covermark, O’Leary set high standards for her product and, as far as was possible given the technologies of the time, her product lived up to most expectations.